YaoAnbang/YaoAnbang.github.io/_pages/about.md

 ---
 **<font color="Crimson">News：</font>**

++ November<!--5th-->, 2025.
+Our paper, Grid Convolution for 3D Human Pose Estimation, is accepted to TPAMI.
 + October<!--12th-->, 2025.
 I have been selected as a NeurIPS 2025 "Area Chair" awarded with a complimentary full registration.
 + July<!--11th-->, 2025.
 I will be serving as a Senior Program Committee member (SPC, akin to Area Chair of NeurIPS/ICML/ICLR) for AAAI 2026.
 + June<!--8th-->, 2025.
 Our paper ACE-OF-SPADEs, a SoC accelerator for spatially sparse 3D DNNs, is accepted to ACM TECS .